 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

 You can use homemade or store-bought pie crust.
-If you decide to make your own crust, make it through step 4 according to my directions, tips, and pictures.
-Or use store-bought.
+If you decide to make your own crust, follow my directions, tips, and pictures on this recipe through step 4.

 Roll out the pie crust into a 12-inch circle and transfer it to a 9-inch pie dish.
 Crimp the edges.
 Chill while the oven heats.